gerardsimons/recoll-albert/README.md

 If the above is working correctly this Python plugin should be able to connect to the Recoll database and query for results.

+Either copy the folder recoll to your

+## Documentation